 It’s difficult to say the exact things to look out for as really you’re the best judge of this!
-Young people notice all sorts of changes through counselling & therapy, for example:
+Young people notice all sorts of changes through one to one support, for example:

 - I feel less alone, anxious; depressed; stressed; sad; overwhelmed; frightened; angry, suicidal etc.

 - I can deal better with my problems

 - I feel like I understand/ like myself better